 This month has been designated by someone as “SMA Awareness Month”.
 As someone who has had Spinal Muscular Atrophy or SMA his entire life I don’t think I could be more aware 🙂 I always wonder about people who have breast cancer or who have family members who have had breast cancer if they ask the same question whenever they say it is “Breast Cancer Awareness Month”?

 Is there anybody out there who has never heard of breast cancer?

 But seriously folks… Back to the topic at hand.
 SMA is considerably more obscure.
 Even if you’ve known me many years you may not know why I’ve been in a wheelchair my whole life.
 What put me here?
 What is SMA?

 So in the spirit of SMA Awareness Month” I thought I would spread a little knowledge and invite questions.

 What is Spinal Muscular Atrophy – SMA?

 SMA is a genetic disease.
 Both my mom and dad were carriers and did not know it.
-Approximately one in 400 people are carriers.
+Estimates are that approximately one in 40 to 50 people are carriers.
 Even if both parents are carriers there is only a one in four chance that each child would have the disease.
 Of course that’s just a percentage over the long haul.
 You can flip a coin 10 times, have it always come up heads and the next one is still 50/50.

 There are a variety of types of SMA.
 Type 1 is extremely severe and without intervention those kids are lucky to see their second birthday.
 With respiratory support, G-tube feeding etc. they can live several years.
-There is a new treatment that can prolong that.
+There are a choice of new treatments that can prolong that.
 More on that later.

 What Went Wrong?